-The following is a very small sample of the results that have been achieved on specific cases.
+The following is a very small sample of the results that we have achieved on specific cases.
 Please keep in mind that every case is unique and must be evaluated on its own facts and circumstances.
 Our firm represents people in both large cities and small rural communities, and handles cases ranging in value from a few thousand dollars to cases that are worth millions of dollars.
-Since 1984, our firm has recovered over one billion dollars* for our clients.
+Since 1984, our firm has recovered billions of dollars for our clients.

 Eight-year-old boy was rendered a quadriplegic after being involved in a horrendous automobile collision.
 The driver at fault was traveling in a county ambulance.
 He was not responding to an emergency call, nor were any lights or sirens in use.
 In the right lane next to him and ahead was a second potentially at fault driver.
 The second driver pulled into the ambulance's lane and stopped at a signal.
 The ambulance driver did not brake in time and clipped the rear of that vehicle.
 Instead of swerving to the right where the traffic was light and moving in the same direction, the ambulance driver swerved into oncoming traffic.
 He ran head on into the vehicle where the child was a backseat passenger.